 Having a baby brings much excitement and many challenges.
 If you are an interfaith couple, you may have some specific questions about a bris/baby naming ceremony or about raising a Jewish child.
 Here are some common questions and answers.

 Jewish tradition is one of the most precious gifts you can give your newborn child.
 A bris, literally "covenant," symbolizes your desire to pass on this tradition to your child.
 It is not a medical procedure rather a visceral demonstration of your decision to bind your child to the Jewish people and a Jewish community.
-For this reason, bris is appropriate only for those who plan on raising a Jewish child.

 In Orthodox and Conservative Judaism, the baby follows the religion of the mother, which is called matrilineal descent.
 In Reform Judaism, the baby is considered Jewish if either parent is Jewish and both parents have agreed to raise the child as Jewish.
 That is, they accept patrilineal descent.
 Orthodox and Conservative communities would require conversion to follow the bris/baby naming in order for the child to fully enter the community.
 As a traditional Jew, I follow the matrilineal tradition and so will perform the bris only if the mother is Jewish or if the child undergoes conversion to Judaism.